loudposey/Compound-Improvement/README.md

+## What is the New Method?

+1. Empirical - results count.
+2. Iterative - there will be unsuccessful attempts, these are fuel for the fire!
+3. Humane - Sustainable pace, care compassion, and respect for the people involved - customers, team members and stakeholders.
+4. Identify and practice First Principles - Axioms and Rules form the guardrails, wide latitude within them.
+5. Learn, Educate, Practice - 'If I knew better, I'd do better', writ large.

+### PROLOGUE
+   This mess started in the US Army, Basic Training, at Fort Leonard Wood, Missouri.
+As raw recruits, we were assigned to squads with a squad leader.
+Some squad leaders thrived, most failed, some spectacularly.
+I wondered 'Why are some successful and some not?' and began to try to take notice of the possible contributing factors.
+Some were loud, some quiet.
+Some gave clear orders, some gave direction, and some asked for help.
+Some took the credit for what was accomplished, others pointed to their squad.
+Some took the blame for what failed, others pointed to their squad...
+Very strange.

+   Today, decades later, I still recall the confusion caused by the myriad possible causes and effects.
+Early on, many effects seemed random.
+As I learned a bit, the effects became more predictable.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/loudposey/compound-improvement/edit/master/README.md) to maintain and preview the content for your website in Markdown files.